BIMSBbioinfo/pigx/README.md

 # loads the dependencies into PATH
-    guixr package -p ./run/.guix-profile --search-path="prefix"
+    guix package -p ./run/.guix-profile --search-path="prefix"

 ### Scripts and Executables

 #### pigx-scrnaseq

 pigx-scrnaseq is the main driver script for the pipeline (user entry point).
-It is constructed from the pigx-scrnaseq.in during the configuration step.
+It is constructed from `pigx-runner.in` (from the `pigx-common` repository) during the configuration step.
-If you want to update the pigx-scrnaseq, change the pigx-scrnaseq.in, and run the `installs the pipeline` step of the developemnt installation, to update the changes.
+If you want to update the pigx-scrnaseq, change the copy of common/pigx-runner.in, and run the `install the pipeline` step of the development installation, to update the changes.

-#### Snake_Dropseq.py
+#### snakefile.py

 Is the main SnakeMake script which constructs the execution graph and executes the pipeline.
-Any changes to the Snake_Dropseq.py are observed directly upon execution.
+Any changes to the `snakefile.py` are observed directly upon execution.

 #### ./scripts